hexgolems/schem/README.md

 Additionally, currently addresses are always displayed as addresses, but in the future labels will be used, if they are available.

-Adding and deleting breakpoints
+Adding and deleting breakpoints <br>
 ![Adding and deleting breakpoints](http://hexgolems.github.io/schem/gifs/v0.2/breakpoint.gif)

-Entering and leaving functions
+Entering and leaving functions <br>
 ![Entering and leaving functions](http://hexgolems.github.io/schem/gifs/v0.2/enterleave.gif)

-Goto label and adding a new label
+Goto label and adding a new label <br>
 ![Goto label and adding a new label](http://hexgolems.github.io/schem/gifs/v0.2/label.gif)

 Expression View